pcg-mlp/KsanaLLM/README.md

 #### 6.1 Model Weight Map

 You can include an optional weight map JSON file for models that share the same structure as the Llama model but have different weight names.

-For more detailed information, please refer to the following link: [Optional Weigth Map Guide](src/ksana_llm/python/weight_map/README.md)
+For more detailed information, please refer to the following link: [Optional Weight Map Guide](src/ksana_llm/python/weight_map/README.md)